yt-dlp/yt-dlp/README.md

                                      SubtitlesConvertor and EmbedThumbnail.
 The
                                      supported executables are: SponSkrub,
                                      FFmpeg, FFprobe, and AtomicParsley.
 You can
+                                     also specify "PP+EXE:ARGS" to give the
+                                     arguments to the specified executable only
+                                     when being used by the specified
+                                     postprocessor.
+Additionally, for
+                                     ffmpeg/ffprobe, a number can be appended to the exe name seperated by "_i" to pass the argument before the specified input file.
+                                     Eg: --ppa "Merger+ffmpeg_i1:-v quiet".
+You
-                                     use this option multiple times to give different arguments to different
+                                     can use this option multiple times to give different arguments to different
                                      postprocessors.
-You can also specify
-                                     "PP+EXE:ARGS" to give the arguments to the specified executable only when being used
-                                     by the specified postprocessor.
-You can use this option multiple times (Alias: --ppa)
+(Alias: --ppa)
     -k, --keep-video                 Keep the intermediate video file on disk after post-processing
     --no-keep-video                  Delete the intermediate video file after